HtooMyatDev/Pizza-Order-System/README.md

 > There are a total of three different kinds of role: superadmin, admin, and user.

 ### Superadmin
-Superadmin has create/delete admin accounts, put payment methods, and input pizzas and other stuffs.
+Superadmin is able to create/delete admin accounts, put payment methods, and input pizzas and other stuffs.

 ### Admin
 While admin are almost nearly as the same as superadmin, they cannot interact admins account and payment methods.